santoshrajan/io-square-browser/README.md

 ### Usage

 Just include `lib/io-square-browser.js` in your script tag.
+Global `IO` is available in ypur JS.

 ### Example